 During his studies as an art student at the University of Witwatersrand, Geers was exposed to the politically charged, minimal aesthetics of resistance Theatre:Â

 “I remember, as a young artist, going [to the Market Theatre Gallery] to see plays like Asinamali (Mbongeni Ngema) or Woza Albert! (by Ngema, Percy Mtwa, and Barney Simon) in which the political content of the shows was explosive and extreme, but more important to my young imagination was the economy of means: the props were absolutely pared down to their bare essence,”Â he told Okwui Enwezor and William Kentridge.
 This inspiredÂ him to develop an artistic practice that used simplicity and moral ambiguity and to challenge perceptions.

 In this new-found vocabulary, broken bottles, bricks, razor-wire, electric fencing and other everyday objects became the active protagonists in a much larger narrative, one that existed beyond the confines of the white cube.

 In 1988 (the same year the artist produced seminal Lost Object works like Brick, Suitcase,Â and Counting Out Song) Geers actively participated in the â€˜End Conscription Campaign,’ publicly refusing to be drafted into the South African Defence Force.
 In order to escape conscription and a consequent six-year prison sentence, he exiled himself in November, first to London as a refugee, then New York, to work full time as Richard Prince’s assistant.
 Following the release of Nelson Mandela in 1990, he returned to South Africa to help build the new democracy as a curator, journalist, and artist.

-At the height of the precarious period of political transition, in the run up to the 1994 elections, Geers joined every single political party in an era when many people were executed for belonging to just one party.
+At the height of the precarious period of political transition, in the run-up to the 1994 elections, Geers joined every single political party in an era when many people were executed for belonging to just one party.
 This performance and its implicit declaration of democratic freedom of expression is characteristic of Geers’ life and artistic practice, a radical conceptual artist, creating work with a varied practice that challenges and embodies linguistic structures, lost objects, performative elements and film to question and disrupt socially accepted norms and behaviour.
 Since 2003 his work has taken a more spiritual turn, focusing on environmental issues, population growth, as well as crime and terror within local and global context(s).

-Participation in group shows includes: Documenta (2017 and 2002); the Venice Biennial (2017 and 2007); Shanghai Biennale (2016); ’Punk.
-Its Traces in Contemporary Art atÂ MACBA (Barcelona: 2016); Contemporary Art from the Centre PompidouÂ at Haus der Kunst, Munich 2016); ’INSERT 2014’ (Indira Gandhi National Centre for the Arts, Delhi 2014); ’The Luminous Interval’ (Guggenheim Museum, Bilbao, 2011); and the Bienal de SÃ£o Paulo (2010).
+Participation in group shows includes: Documenta (2017 and 2002); the Venice Biennial (2017 and 2007); Shanghai Biennale (2016); Punk.
+Its Traces in Contemporary Art atÂ MACBA (Barcelona: 2016); Contemporary Art from the Centre PompidouÂ at Haus der Kunst (Munich: 2016); INSERT 2014Â at Indira Gandhi National Centre for the Arts (Delhi: 2014); The Luminous IntervalÂ at the Guggenheim Museum (Bilbao: 2011); and the Bienal de SÃ£o Paulo (2010).